googleapis/google-cloud-ruby/google-cloud-service_directory/README.md

 API Client library for the Service Directory API

-Service directory is the single place to register, browse, and resolve application services.
+Service Directory is the single place to register, browse, and resolve application services.

 Actual client classes for the various versions of this API are defined in _versioned_ client gems, with names of the form `google-cloud-service_directory-v*`.